ObjectPlayer/ethernaut-ctf/docs/level-13-gatekeeper-one.md

 ### Gate Two Solution

 Gate Two requires `gasleft() % 8191 == 0`.
-This is tricky because the gas consumption up to that point depends on many factors.
-The solution is to:
+This is tricky because the gas consumption up to that point depends on many factors including:

-1. Start with a high base gas value
+- The exact compiler version used
+- The optimization level
+- The way the contract is deployed
+- The specific blockchain network

+The solution is to try a series of strategic gas values that might result in the remaining gas being divisible by 8191 at the exact moment the check happens.
+Some approaches include:

+1. Try multiples of 8191 plus some offset (like 8191*10 + 100)
+2. Try values that have worked in similar setups (around 24000-25500)
-2. Try different gas amounts by incrementing in small steps
+3. Try a systematic approach by testing a range of values in small increments
-3. Find the exact value where the remaining gas at the gate check is divisible by 8191

-This typically requires brute-forcing, but once found, the correct gas value can be reused.
+This is implemented in our execution script, which tries multiple pre-selected values that are likely to work.

 ### Gate Three Solution